Can Tempur Sealy International Inc. (TPX) Remain Competitive?

 Loop Capital gave a rating of “Buy” to TPX, setting the target price at $65 in the report published on March 24th of the previous year.

-After a stumble in the market that brought TPX to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -3.47% of loss for the given period.
+After a stumble in the market that brought TPX to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 1.68% of gains for the given period.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at TPX starting from Rao Bhaskar, who sale 94,772 shares at the price of $33.45 back on Feb 22.
-After this action, Rao Bhaskar now owns 182,271 shares of Tempur Sealy International Inc., valued at $3,169,663 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at TPX starting from Dilsaver Evelyn S, who sale 2,716 shares at the price of $33.82 back on Feb 25.
+After this action, Dilsaver Evelyn S now owns 121,304 shares of Tempur Sealy International Inc., valued at $91,853 using the latest closing price.

 Stock Fundamentals for TPX